Get detailed process information on a Windows machine [tasklist command]

 tasklist /m win*

-you can identify processes with high memory usage and perform detailed investigations into what processes are running.
+should allow you to identify processes with high memory usage and conduct a detailed investigation into which processes are running.

 complete